ricn/librex/README.md

 ## Requirements

-You must have LibreOffice installed of course and the soffice binary must be present in your PATH.
-The code has been tested with Libreoffice 4.4.
+LibreOffice must be installed.
+It's recommended that you add the soffice binary your PATH.
+Otherwise you have to specify the absolute path to the soffice binary as the last parameter.

 ## Installation